AyrA/ClipDataEx/README.md

 | Size  | 2    | Length of following data.
 Can be zero |
 | Data  | *    | As many bytes as "Length" specifies   |

-A clipboard exange structure has no limit on the number of headers.
+A clipboard exange structure has no limit on the number of headers, but reasonably speaking, a client should abort after 10+ headers.
+Messages that would need this many headers should instead use the data portion.

-Identical header types can appear multiple times too, however, there is currently no header type that would mandate this feature.
+Identical header types can appear multiple times, there is currently no header type that would mandate this feature however.

-Duplicate header types in ClipDataEx simply overwrite previous occurences.
+As of now, duplicate header types in ClipDataEx simply overwrite previous occurences.

 Headers can appear in any order.